Home

 Route and Landings

-The i2i Cable Network is owned by Bharti Airtel, one of India's largest telecommunications operators with an international network footprint spanning multiple continents.
-Bharti Airtel operates the cable as part of its broader intercontinental connectivity infrastructure.
+The i2i Cable Network is owned and operated by Bharti Airtel, one of India's largest telecommunications companies.
+Bharti Airtel is a major player in the global telecom industry, with a network footprint extending across multiple continents.
+The company uses the i2i Cable Network as part of its broader strategy to enhance international connectivity and support the increasing demand for data services in the Asia-Pacific region.

 📡 Health